carlinmack/afp/src/hugo/content/entries/Surprise_Paradox.md

     "topics": [
         "Logic-Proof theory"
     ],
     "abstract": "\nIn 1964, Fitch showed that the paradox of the surprise hanging can be\nresolved by showing that the judge’s verdict is inconsistent.
 His\nformalization builds on Gödel’s coding of provability.
-In this\ntheory, we reproduce his proof in Isabelle, building on Paulson’s\nformalisation of Gödel’s incompleteness theorems."
+In this\ntheory, we reproduce his proof in Isabelle, building on Paulson’s\nformalisation of Gödel’s incompleteness theorems.", "licence": "BSD"
 }